 As Earth orbits the Sun over the course of each year, its axis always points in the same direction in space.
 That means the Northern Hemisphere is angled toward the Sun for half the year and angled away from the Sun for the other half.

-The moment when the North Pole is nearest to the Sun is called the summer solstice in the Northern Hemisphere; the time of year when the North Pole points farthest from the Sun is called the winter solstice.
+The moment when the North Pole is tilted toward the Sun is called the summer solstice in the Northern Hemisphere; the time of year when the North Pole tilts away from the Sun is called the winter solstice.

 In the Southern Hemisphere, the solstices are reversed.
 The winter solstice there comes in late June and the summer solstice in late December.
 The exact dates of the solstices can vary by a day or two.

 When the Northern Hemisphere is tilted toward the Sun, sunlight falls at a steeper angle on it to cause summer.
 The farther north you live, the longer the hours of daylight around the time of the summer solstice.
 In the Arctic Circle, the Sun never sets at this time of year.